midnight-mary/carpentries-collab-2023-11-16/episodes/introduction.md

 - define what constitutes a corpus and a sublanguage
 - define key concepts relating to textual analysis e.g. type and token, lemmatization, collocation, n-gram, etc.
-- identify affordances and constraints of a frequency-based approach to corpus analysis
+- identify affordances and constraints of a frequency-based approach to discourse analysis

 ::::::::::::::::::::::::::::::::::::::::::::::::